randylubin/Art-Projects/readme.md

 ![Seed 156 output for Squares Series at 60, 350, 3000 iterations](img/squaresMergedLowRes.jpg)

-The code for this project is in the [p5js](2016%20Transparent%20Squares) and licensed under the MIT License.
+The code for this project is in the [2016 Transparent Squares Folder](2016%20Transparent%20Squares) and licensed under the MIT License.
 That means you can use and remix the code as long as you give us credit.